Mutants (Marvel)

 The true reasons behind the Decimation remained unknown to the majority of mutants and to the public at large, since the X-Men feared that if the world know that a mutant had made and unmade the world in her own image, humanity would not rest until the surviving mutants were exterminated.
 (X-Factor v3 #9)

 In the immediate aftermath of the Decimation, several attempts were made at reversing its effects.
 While some of these were effective on an individual basis, none managed to find a viable solution for all those de-powered.
 One notable attempt was made by Quicksilver.
 Himself depowered, he sought aid from his estranged wife's people, the Inhumans, believing their Terrigen Mists could be used to reverse the effects of Wanda's spell.
-Using stolen crystals, Quicksilver was able to restore the powers of depowered mutants, but these powers more often than not spiraled out of control, resulting in serious injury or death to those exposed to the mists.
+Using stolen crystals, Quicksilver was able to restore the powers of depowered mutants, but these powers more often than not spiralled out of control, resulting in serious injury or death to those exposed to the mists.
 (X-Factor v3 #20)

 Beast went on a journey of his own, contacting the greatest minds of the world for help, compromising his ethics, and even searching for the Scarlet Witch herself.
 In the end however, he returned empty-handed, no closer to reversing the Decimation.
 (X-Men: Endangered Species v1 #1)